reconmap/rest-api/README.md

 Contributions are more than welcome!
 Fork the repo, make changes, then open a pull request against our repo and we will review it and merge it promptly.

 If you have bugs or feature requests to report please use the [issues](https://github.com/reconmap/application/issues) tab on Github.

+If you want to chat to one of us join our IRC channel on [Freenode](https://webchat.freenode.net/) using the channel #reconmap.